+Monitoring dynamic plant phenotypes such as height, growth rate, growth stages, and associated climate conditions in biological experiments can be a laborious and time-consuming task.
 It is even more challenging if we need to calibrate and verify datasets collected from sensing devices deployed in different sites.
-In particular, low-quality and missing data often lead to analysis errors and unusable results, which normally can only be identified after the completion of experiments [34].
+In particular, low-quality and missing data often leads to analysis errors and unusable results, which normally can only be identified after the completion of experiments [33].
 Hence, the server-side CropSight system was designed to oversee ongoing experiments based on representative daily images, hourly sensor data collected from each phenotyping device, as well as experimental settings such as genotype, treatment, drilling date, plot position and biological replicate.

-The interfaces of experiment and data management are presented in Fig. 3, which integrate experiment location, plot map, and crop/experiment/device information to enable quick crossreferencing so that crop management decisions can be made while experiments are ongoing.
-As shown in Fig. 3A, for a given experiment, the grid view provides global positioning system (GPS)-tagged project geolocation, identifiers of installed phenotyping devices, representative daily images of monitored plots, and color-coded status indicator showing the operation mode of each distributed device.
+The interfaces of experiment and data management are presented in Fig. 3, which integrate experiment location, plot map, and crop/experiment/device information to enable quick cross-referencing so that crop management decisions can be made whilst experiments are still ongoing.
+As shown in Fig. 3A, for a given experiment, the grid view provides GPS-tagged project geolocation, identifiers of installed phenotyping devices, representative daily images of monitored plots, and colour coded status indicator showing the operation mode of each distributed device.
 CropSight reads the device-side server's GPS coordinates and presents the geolocation in an embedded Google Map for users to locate the experiment.
-In addition to the GPS location, an embedded plot map is also provided demonstrating the position of each monitored plot or pot in the field or in greenhouses together with color-coded status markers, indicating whether extra attention is needed (e.g., green for operating, amber for idle, and red for device termination or operational error).
-These markers in the plot map can be clicked, which will bring the user to the detailed view of an individual device (Fig. 4).
+In addition to the GPS location, an embedded plot map is also provided demonstrating the position of each monitored plot or pot in the field or in greenhouses together with colour coded status markers, indicating whether extra attention is needed (e.g. green for operating, amber for idle, and red for device termination or operational error).
+These markers in the plot map can be clicked, which will bring the user to the detailed view of individual device (Fig. 4).
 Each distributed phenotyping device uploads a daily representative image of the monitored plot or pot.
-The resolution of the image is 640×480 pixels, downsized from $2,592 \times 1,944$ pixels to enable effective data transmission for large-scale device-server data synchronization.
+The resolution of the image is 640x480 pixels, downsized from 2592×1944 pixels to enable effective data transmission for large-scale device-server data synchronisation.
 The image is automatically selected based on file size, intensity, and image clarity.
-Image calibration and white balance for infield crop imaging are accomplished via phenotyping devices such as CropQuant workstations [24].
+Image calibration and white balance for infield crop imaging are accomplished via phenotyping devices such as CropQuant workstations [23].
 The automated adjustment of white balance gains and exposure mode under changeable lighting conditions are included in the Python script available in the CropSight project repository on GitHub ([34], Assets Section, camera_capture_script.py).

-The grid view of these representative images is used as a snapshot of the experiment, so that users can quickly assess plant growth and performance of each genotype without regularly walking in the field during the growing season.
-We have developed an image analysis algorithm to automatically select high-quality images from daily image series to reduce manual interference on operating phenotyping workstations [35], as well as a number of Python-based software such as Leaf-GP to analyze growth phenotypes [36].
+The grid view of these representative image is used as a snapshot of the experiment, so that users can quickly assess plant growth and performance of each genotype without regularly walking in the field during the growing season.
+We have developed an image analysis algorithm to automatically select high-quality images from daily image series to reduce manual interference on operating phenotyping workstations [34] as well as a number of Python-based software such as Leaf-GP to analyse growth phenotypes [35].
 However, to maintain the independence of CropSight, these algorithms have not been integrated in the infrastructure.